Pola Kinski: Autobiography

-She gives personal account of what it was like to be the daughter of the extravagant enfant terrible of German cinema, Klaus Kinski.
-She describes him forcing her into an incestuous relationship, while her mother claimed not to have noticed.
+In The Mouth of a Child, she describes being sexually assaulted by her father throughout her childhood and adolescence, from ages 5 to 19, while her mother claimed not to have noticed.

-Klaus was dead for more than 20 years when Pola described him and his actions from her perspective.
-A Sunday Times book review describes him as being "furiously intense, disturbingly charismatic, emotionally extravagant — [he] overwhelmed her with attention.
+A Sunday Times book review describes Pola's portrayal of him as being "furiously intense, disturbingly charismatic, emotionally extravagant — [he] overwhelmed her with attention.
 He gave her expensive gifts, dressed her in the most beautiful clothes, flattered her with passionate compliments.
 Little Pola was always "My princess", "My baby doll", "My darling child", whom Kinski insisted he couldn't live a minute without.
 If they were apart, he might call her a dozen times a day."

-According to Pola, the incestuous relationship was inflicted on her from the ages of 5 to 19.

-Her younger sister Nastassja said "My sister is a heroine because she has freed her heart, her soul and also her future from the weight of the secret."
+Commenting on the autobiography, her younger sister Nastassja said "My sister is a heroine because she has freed her heart, her soul and also her future from the weight of the secret."

 Career

 In the early 1970s, Kinski studied acting at the Otto-Falckenberg-Schule in Munich.

 In addition to gaining early film roles, she acted at the Schauspielhaus Bochum and the Deutsches Schauspielhaus in Hamburg.
 In the 1970s she worked with Peter Zadek and the director Ivan Nagel.

 From 1977 onwards, Kinski worked as a freelance actor in German-language productions.
 She lived in Berlin and Paris.
 She has also appeared in several television films, including some produced in the early 2000s.